Indian Trails Conference: 2021-present

 In 2021, six athletic programs (Early View Academy, Eastbrook Academy, Faith Christian, St. Anthony, Tenor/Veritas and University Lake/Trinity) would leave the Indian Trails Conference to form the new nine-member Lake City Conference (along with independents Augustine Prep, Cristo Rey Jesuit and Salam).
 The remaining seven programs were joined by the return of Waukesha Christian Academy to the Indian Trails under a single division alignment.
 In 2024, Early View Academy rejoined the Indian Trails after a three-year stint in the Lake City Conference.
+The following year, Oakhill Christian School in Janesville became the tenth full member of the Indian Trails Conference.